Top 10 Easiest Plants to Propagate That Grow From Cuttings

 Taking cuttings: You’ll want to make any divisions of alternanthera in spring, but take cuttings in late summer.
 Then overwinter the young plants indoors.

-Licorice Vine (Helichrysum petiolare), Zones 9 to 11
+Helichrysum petiolare, Zones 9 to 11

 Here’s a drought-tolerant vine you’ll want to use as a trailer or filler, especially in large containers or hanging baskets.
 It can be grown as an annual in places outside Zones 9 to 11.
 The fuzzy, silvery foliage offers wonderful texture in a grouping of plants.
 It loves to soak up the sun but will do well in partial shade, too.